FrancisDunne/Active_Directory/README.md

 - Windows server for Active Directory.
 - Kali Linux for attacking machine.
 - Splunk Universal Forwarder for sending data over to our Splunk server.
-- Sysmon for logging system activity.
+- Sysmon for logging system activities.
 - Atomic Red Team (ART) for building alerts.

 ## Steps